nodejs/nodejs.dev/src/documentation/0009-node-environment-variables/index.md

 The `process` core module of Node.js provides the `env` property which hosts all the environment variables that were set at the moment the process was started.

-Here is an example that accesses the NODE_ENV environment variable, which is set to `development` by default.
+Here is an example that accesses the NODE_ENV environment variable, it will return `undefined` untill the variable is set.
+After every change in `process.env`, you need to restart the server.

 > Note: `process` does not require a "require", it's automatically available.